Raffaello/symbols/README.md

 # Solver

-Just a basic polynomial solver at the moment for quadratic polynomials.
+Just a basic polynomial solver at the moment for cubic or lower polynomials.

 > TODO: all polynomials, rational equation, etc..